sirbrillig/taboo.vim/README.md

 * `<leader>tr`: Reset the tab name to its default.

-Set the following if you want prevent the plugin to set these mappings for you:
+Set the following if you want to prevent the plugin to set mappings for you:

 ```
 let g:taboo_enable_mappings = 0